 - Falling asleep on short drives or in social situations, or difficulty staying awake at work or school.

 - Difficulty falling asleep or frequently waking night after night; losing hope that sleep will be normal again.

 NewYork-Presbyterian Brooklyn Methodist Hospital Center for Sleep Disorders

 The Center for Sleep Disorders is a state-of-the-art facility designed to treat a range of sleep disorders in a relaxing and comfortable environment for patients.
 It was the first hospital-based sleep center in Brooklyn to receive accreditation from the American Academy of Sleep Medicine.

-Because sleeping disorders can be brought on by lung, cardiac, neurologic, and psychiatric disorders, NewYork-Presbyterian Brooklyn Methodist has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in people of all ages, including children starting at age one.
+Because sleeping disorders can be brought on by lung, cardiac, neurologic, and psychiatric disorders, NewYork-Presbyterian Brooklyn Methodist has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in people of all ages.
+Our dedicated Pediatric Sleep Center offers comprehensive services for children, starting at age one.

 Our interdisciplinary team includes physicians, sleep technologists, sleep health educators, and a board-certified behavioral sleep medicine psychologist who specializes in non-drug insomnia management.